Return to Index

 - Know your material.
 Pick a topic you are interested in, using personal stories and conversational language to minimize the chance of forgetting your speech.

 - Practice beforehand by rehearsing out loud.
+Use a timer to pace your speech.

 - Know you audience.
 Begin by greeting people as they arrive.